Plofland/next-twitter-clone/README.md

 ## Twitter Clone
-This a Twitter clone made with NextJS and Tailwind
+This a Twitter clone made with NextJS and Tailwind.
-It is a self teaching tool to further understand NextJS
+It is a self teaching tool to further understand NextJS.

+SWR is used to fetch the main page dummy data.